uhs-robert/sshfs.yazi/README.md

 ]
 ```

 Not required, but I would highly encourage adding this one too.
-This plugin pulls from your `ssh_config` so being able to quickly edit it is quite handy.
+This plugin pulls from your `ssh_config`, so being able to quickly edit it is quite handy.

 ```toml
 [mgr]